 Recognizing great compassion for the suffering of another does not distinguish or discriminate by species, Siddhartha School students like Stanzin Namgyal are making wonderful connections between traditional stories of great compassion and a contemporary quest for self sufficiency in the midst of rapid economic development, which poses great threats to Ladakh’s wildlife.
 Snow leopards, bears, ibex, and many other marvelous creatures are threatened by the diminishing resources brought on by rapid changes in economy.

 Armed with traditional stories of Buddha’s great compassion and contemporary knowledge of environmental impacts, it will be interesting to see how our students’ love and respect for animals will manifest into adulthood.
-We hope they will lead of Ladakh through such great ecological challenges, and are pleased to work with other NGOs such as the Snow Leopard Conservancy India Trust (SLC-IT), which recently conducted classes for our students on the unique wildlife of Ladakh (photos below).
+We hope they will lead of Ladakh through such great ecological challenges, and are pleased to work with other NGOs such as the Snow Leopard Conservancy India Trust, which recently conducted classes for our students on the unique wildlife of Ladakh (photos below).

 Through your continued support, Siddhartha School is providing a rich experience for students like Jigmet Lhamo to explore how their love for animals and the qualities they admire in them will manifest in their own leadership of Ladakh in the years to come.